Skip to main content

 • Sudden vision loss in one eye

 Why it's urgent: GCA can affect the second eye within days if not treated.
-Emergency treatment with high-dose IV steroids can prevent blindness in the other eye.
+Emergency high-dose glucocorticoids are essential; many specialists use IV steroids when vision is threatened.

 Ischemic Optic Neuropathy